Peter G. Marbaniang

 Peter Garnett Marbaniang was an Indian parliamentarian, legislator and academic from the state of Meghalaya.
 He served as a Member of the Lok Sabha from 1989 to 1996, as Speaker of the Meghalaya Legislative Assembly and as a Minister in the Government of Meghalaya.
 He was the President of the All India Catholic Union from 1994 to 1996.

 Political career

 He was a member of the Meghalaya Legislative Assembly between 1972 and 1983.
 He served as a minister in the State government from 1975 to 1983.

 He was re-elected to the Meghalaya Legislative Assembly between 1988 and 1989, serving as Speaker of the Meghalaya Legislative Assembly.
-Peter Garnett Marbaniang represented the Shillong Lok Sabha Constituency of Meghalaya from 1989 to 1996 in the Lok Sabha.
+Peter Garnett Marbaniang represented the Shillong Constituency of Meghalaya from 1989 to 1996 in the Lok Sabha.